Abdullahkiet/JavaScript/README.md

 # JavaScript
-Learning JavaScript from youtube, freecodecamp and blog
+Learning JavaScript from youtube, freecodecamp and blogs.